Code-Institute-Submissions/MSP-8/TESTING.md

         Functionality available:
                 - Basic logic flow for three pathways to the "dragon"
+                - Handling of invalid character entry
-                - Functions with basic text at each step
+                - Python functions with basic text at each step
                 - End game & retry functions
-                - Dragon with placeholder responses
+                - Basic Dragon with placeholder responses
                 - ASCI imagry
                 - Obtaining user/player Name
                 - Varying Game_over functions for Quit / Successful and Death by Misadventure